damienpryan/Palantir/AI_CONTEXT.md

 **Learning Focus:**
 * **Key Learning Area:** Need to learn and become proficient with **GitHub** (as accustomed to older systems like RCS).

+**Other considerations:**
+I'm used to 'vi' give me instructions with vi not nano

 [END CONTEXT]